-Unlike some cities, Las Vegas isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Las Vegas are a mix of both white- and blue-collar jobs.
-Overall, Las Vegas is a city of service providers, sales and office workers and professionals.
-There are especially a lot of people living in Las Vegas who work in office and administrative support (13.76%), sales jobs (12.30%) and food service (10.69%).
+Las Vegas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Las Vegas is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Las Vegas who work in office and administrative support (13.76%), sales jobs (12.30%), and food service (10.69%).

-The population of Las Vegas overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Las Vegas, 21.59% have at least a bachelor's degree.
+The education level of Las Vegas citizens is a little higher than the average for US cities and towns: 21.59% of adults in Las Vegas have at least a bachelor's degree.

 The per capita income in Las Vegas in 2010 was $25,555, which is upper middle income relative to Nevada and the nation.
 This equates to an annual income of $102,220 for a family of four.
 However, Las Vegas contains both very wealthy and poor people as well.